Built for Strength, Designed for Style—No Compromises.

 Longevity: Maintains beauty and strength for decades with minimal upkeep.

-Can I drive on De Terra pavers right after installation?
+How soon can I drive on De Terra pavers?

-Yes.
-The tumbled edge and textured surface of De Terra provide extra traction, making them a safe choice for driveways, patios, and pool decks.
+No. The textured faces and tumbled or processed edges provide good traction, making them a safe choice for driveways, patios, and pool decks.

 If you’ve installed concrete pavers before, you can install De Terra.
 The process is the same: prepare the base, add bedding sand, lay the pattern, compact, and joint.
 For large driveways, hiring a pro can save time and ensure top results.

-Are stone driveway pavers more expensive than concrete?
+Are natural stone driveway pavers more expensive than concrete?